Large Language Models for Cyber Security: A Systematic Literature Review: Methodology

 \subsection{Statistics of Selected Papers}

-After conducting searches and snowballing, a total of 127 relevant research papers were ultimately obtained.
+After conducting searches and snowballing, a total of 185 relevant research papers were ultimately obtained.
 The distribution of the included documents is outlined in Figure~\ref{fig4}.
-As depicted in Figure~\ref{fig4}(A), 39\% of the papers underwent peer review before publication.
-Among these venues, ICSE had the highest frequency, contributing 7\%.
-Other venues making significant contributions included FSE, ISSTA, ASE, and TSE, with contributions of 5\%, 5\%, 3\%, and 3\% respectively.
-Meanwhile, the remaining 61\% of the papers were published on arXiv, an open-access platform serving as a repository for scholarly articles.
-This discovery is unsurprising given the rapid emergence of new LLM4Security studies, with many works recently completed and potentially undergoing peer review.
-Despite lacking peer review, we conducted rigorous quality assessments on all collected papers to ensure the integrity of our investigation results.
+As depicted in Figure~\ref{fig4}(A), approximately 75\% of the papers are from peer-reviewed venues or other sources, while the remaining 25\% were published on arXiv, an open-access platform serving as a repository for scholarly articles.
+Among the specified peer-reviewed venues, ISSTA had the highest frequency (10\%), followed by ICSE (8\%) and ASE (7\%).
+Other venues making significant contributions included FSE (4\%), NDSS (3\%), ACL (3\%), TDSC (3\%), S\&P (2\%), CCS (2\%), USENIX Security (2\%), TIFS (2\%), NeurIPS (2\%), EMNLP (1\%), and TSE (1\%).
+The significant portion from arXiv is unsurprising given the rapid emergence of new LLM4Security studies, with many works recently completed and potentially undergoing peer review.
+Despite lacking peer review in some cases, we conducted rigorous quality assessments on all collected papers to ensure the integrity of our investigation results.
 This approach enables us to include all high-quality and relevant publications while upholding stringent research standards.

 The temporal distribution of the included papers is depicted in Figure~\ref{fig4}(B).
 Since 2020, there has been a notable upward trend in the number of publications.
-In 2020, only 1 relevant paper was published, followed by 2 in 2021.
-However, the number of papers sharply increased to 11 by 2022.
-Surprisingly, in 2023, the total count surged to 109 published papers.
+In 2020, only 1 relevant paper was published, followed by 2 in 2021, and 11 papers in 2022.
+Subsequently, the field experienced explosive growth, with the total count surging to 82 papers in 2023 and a similar peak of 83 papers in 2024.
 This rapid growth trend signifies an increasing interest in LLM4Security research.
-Currently, many works from 2024 are still under review or unpublished.
-Hence, we have chosen only 6 representative papers.
-We will continue to observe the developments in LLM4Security research throughout 2024.
+Our review also includes 6 early papers from 2025, reflecting the ongoing momentum.
+We will continue to observe the developments in LLM4Security research.

 After completing the full-text review phase, we proceeded with data extraction.
 The objective was to collect all relevant information essential for offering detailed and insightful answers to the RQs outlined in~\S\ref{research question}.
 As illustrated in Table~\ref{tab:rq}, the extracted data included the categorization of security tasks, their corresponding domains, as well as classifications of LLMs, external enhancement techniques, and dataset characteristics.
 Using the gathered data, we systematically examined the relevant aspects of LLM application within the security domains.